bikemath/bikemath.github.io/index.md

 ---

 ### [](#header-3)About Me
 I'm a postdoctoral researcher at the US Air Force Institute of Technology.
 (My less-lengthy, more-official page can be found [here](https://www.afit.edu/BIOS/bio.cfm?facID=398)).
 I'm a fairly-recent graduate from the University of Nevada, Las Vegas.
-There, I completed a Ph.D. in applied mathematics under Dr. Monika Neda.
+There I completed a Ph.D. in applied math under Dr. Monika Neda.

-Apart from my mathematics research and teaching career, my main personal interests revolve around cycling *–pun, regrettably, unintended*.
+Apart from my research and teaching career, my main personal interests revolve around cycling *–pun, regrettably, unintended*.
 Be it racing, touring, or commuting, it’s a hobby that can handily turn into a full time job.

 <center>
 <img src="images/bikes.jpg" height="190px"> <span style="display:inline-block; width: 30px;"></span> <img src="images/math.jpg" height="190px">